jonthorell/RetroLoversUnited/README.md

 App: FAQ

-Uses one very simple model called Terminology.
+Uses one very simple model called __Terminology__.
 It has four fields (5 if you count the automatically created id/pk field).

 * Name: Charfield, max 40 characters in length.
 Can not be blank and must be unique.
 It must be unique because it is used as a title in the display and I do not want to confuse the user with having the same name twice or more.
 * Created_on: Datefield, is automatically filled in.